pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/ProjectUpdate-DBDesign.md

 `init_PROJECTNAME.sql` that contains SQL statements to build the database per the physical model's specifications.

 `README.md` that contains how group members will start the DB container and connect to the database / validate the database configuration.
+It should also serve as a table of contents with descriptions of and links to SQL query scripts in `SQL-Toolbox` folder.
 - NOTE: This should be written such that all of your group members are comfortable referring to this guide when starting the DB in the future
 - NOTE: I recommend picking ONE group member who's updates to `init_PROJECTNAME.sql` will get committed to GitHub.
 The others should NOT commit their updates in order to avoid merge conflicts.

-`SQL Toolbox` folder that contains SQL query scripts to query common business questions.
+`SQL-Toolbox` folder that contains SQL query scripts to query common business questions.
 Some scopes to think of are below (your group must have 5 purpose-driven scripts):
 - query to view all records
     - Think: "View all customers"
-- track occurences of something
+- track occurrences of something
     - Think: "How often are we doing..."
 - query count of something
     - Think: "How many of these do we need?"